nlivingstone/fail2sql/README.md

 # Fail2db v1.1
 ## Introduction
 Fail2db is called by Fail2Ban and logs information to a database including geographical location and total ban count.
 This information can then be used in reports, graphs or by third party programs to take further action such as permanent blocking, reporting to ISP etc..
+Fail2db is based on [fail2sql](https://github.com/durzo/fail2sql) by [@durzo](https://github.com/durzo).

 Fail2db is written in PHP and makes use of the MaxMind GeoIP PHP API.